Gleejr/Configure-ad/README.md

 <p>
-39. Log back into the 2nd virtual machine (Client-1) and open the command prompt.
-Type in "ipconfig /all" and the DNS server will be the same as the private IP address of the 1st virtual machine (DC-1).
+39. Log back into the second virtual machine (Client-1), open the command prompt, type in "ipconfig /all," and observe that the DNS server is now the same as the private IP address of the first virtual machine (DC-1).

 <p>
 <img width="984" alt="Screen Shot 2023-11-10 at 9 56 01 PM" src="https://github.com/Gleejr/Configure-ad/assets/148407820/a74cbbd0-2dd7-4da3-917b-56c33a304a97">